 Here’s the 4 Leaf Clover template – right click, save and print:

 I love this little piece of St. Patricks Day fun and I hope you will find a little time to “get your craft on” and try this project too.
 And, if you love all things Irish, don’t miss my Irish Steak & Mushroom Pie recipe or my easy DIY St. Patty’s Day Gift Tags.

-If you have other budget friendly craft ideas (including St.Patricks Day craft ideas for kids!), I definitely want to hear about them so please comment below!
+If you have other budget friendly craft ideas (including St.Patricks Day craft ideas for kids!), I definitely want to hear about them!